 We refer herein to “safety/public safety” communication interchangeably because DSRCS involves both safety of life communication transmitted from any vehicle, e.g., vehicle-to-vehicle imminent crash warnings, as well as communication transmitted by public safety entities, e.g., infrastructure-to-vehicle intersection collision warnings.

+Fair coexistence, backward compatibility, and interoperability are required characteristics of the Next Generation V2X amendment under development in IEEE 802.11.
+There are two aspects of V2X communication that argue for these requirements:

+a) V2X is ad hoc communication; devices communicate directly with one another, and there are no base stations or access points to translate between protocols or between generations of the same protocol; and

+b) Vehicle safety features must work throughout the lifetime of the vehicle, which can be expected to span several generations of wireless technology.

+We note that the fourth and fifth generations of cellular V2X sidelink technology (i.e. Release 14 and 16) do not have any of these characteristics: same-channel coexistence, backward compatibility, or interoperability.
+The Commission should not allocate scarce ITS spectrum to 4G LTE-V2X technology that cannot evolve to 5G.
+Societal interests in the spectrum are better served if it remains allocated to the IEEE 802.11 family of V2X protocols, which will provide a seamless technology evolution path into the future.

 Need for compatibility/backwards compatibility:

-} need contribution text for this section or will drop out.
+} need contribution text for this section or will drop out. see contributions above, all are good. done.

 Comments on “… how to evaluate the benefits and costs of its proposal given the evolving nature of transportation and vehicular safety related technologies, both within and outside of the 5.9 GHz band.”, [2] paragraph 48